Cape Range National Park

 The road within the park is sealed up until Yardie Creek which is 91km from the Exmouth Townsite.
 Accesses to most beaches within the National Park are unsealed roads.
 Most roads and tracks are accessible to conventional vehicles however four wheel drive is necessary to cross Yardie Creek.
 It is worth noting that road conditions deteriorate rapidly with rain and access may be restricted.
 Coastal dunes are easily degraded.
 Please use the tracks provided for coastal access, and reduce tyre pressure when driving in soft sand.
 To protect wildlife, the recommended maximum speed within the park is 80 km p/h, and night driving should be avoided.
 Driving on beaches damages turtle nests and disturbs hatchlings so please drive carefully.

 Special fishing rules apply for the Ningaloo Marine Park which is adjacent to the Cape Range National Park.
-For conservation and to abide by the law please ensure that you pick up a copy of the Ningaloo Marine Park Fishing Guide from DEC or the Fisheries Office on Maidstone Cresent before venturing to wet your line.
+For conservation and to abide by the law please ensure that you pick up a copy of the Ningaloo Marine Park Fishing Guide from Department of Parks and Wildlife or the Fisheries Office before venturing to wet your line.

 Camp fires, pets and firearms are not permitted within Cape Range National Park.

 Feeding of wild animals can cause ill health, aggressive behaviour and upset population numbers.
 To maintain nature's balance please avoid feeding native animals including marine life.